Marko Pjaca

-Marko Pjaca (/hr/; born 6 May 1995) is a Croatian professional footballer who plays as a left winger for the Eredivisie club Twente and the Croatia national team.
+Marko Pjaca (/hr/; born 6 May 1995) is a Croatian professional footballer who plays as a left winger for Eredivisie club Twente.

 Pjaca began his professional club career in Croatia with Lokomotiva Zagreb in 2012, before moving to Dinamo Zagreb in 2014.
-After winning consecutive domestic doubles with Dinamo, he joined Juventus in 2016, where he also won a domestic double in his first season.
-However, after injuries hindered his development, Pjaca was sent out on a string of loans to six clubs, to Schalke 04, Fiorentina, Anderlecht, Genoa, Torino and Empoli.
+After winning consecutive domestic doubles with Dinamo, he joined Serie A team Juventus in 2016, where he also won a domestic double in his first season.
+However, after injuries hindered his development, Pjaca was sent out on a variety of loans to six clubs, namely Schalke, Fiorentina, Anderlecht, Genoa, Torino and Empoli, before joining Rijeka permanently in 2023.

-At international level, Pjaca represented Croatia at UEFA Euro 2016 and at the 2018 FIFA World Cup, reaching the final of the latter tournament and making an appearance in it.
+At international level, Pjaca represented Croatia in the 2016 and 2024 UEFA European Championships and at the 2018 FIFA World Cup, reaching the final of the latter tournament as runners-up and making a single appearance in it.

 Early life

-Pjaca's father Željko was a wrestler and his mother Višnja was a judoka.
+Pjaca grew up in Borovje.
+His father Željko, who moved to Zagreb from Herzegovina at a young age, was a wrestler and his mother Višnja was a judoka.
+In an interview for Zagorski list, Pjaca stated that his maternal grandmother is from Orehovec Radobojski in Zagorje.
 He has two elder sisters: Martina and Iva.
-In childhood, he trained in handball, basketball and table tennis.
+As a child, he trained in handball, basketball and table tennis.